 No one ever plans to lose teeth, but for many, it becomes an unfortunate reality, particularly later in life.
 Whether you just could never seem to keep up consistent care because of a busy schedule or an accident or illness contributed to your teeth loss, you may still be left with feelings of guilt or shame and damaged self-esteem as a result.
 The good news is, you don’t have to just live with these feelings.
-Lytle, Tate & Stamper has been providing patients with quality teeth replacement in Pasadena, Glendale, and La Canada since 1929, and we have the expertise to make you whole again.
+Lytle, Tate & Stamper has been providing patients with quality teeth replacement in Pasadena since 1929, and we have the experience to make you whole again.

 Consider Your Options for Teeth Replacement